destiny-evidence/openalex-incremental-updater/README.md

-# openalex-incremental-updater
+# OpenAlex Incremental Updater

-A service to offer incremental updates from the OpenAlex API
+A service to offer incremental updates from the OpenAlex API.